ThugsFinance/cloiinkcoin.com/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ### Blocks {#blocks-1}

-In Eth2 blocks work differently because miners are replaced by validators and the beacon chain introduces slots and epochs to Ethereum.
+In Eth2 blocks work differently because miners are replaced by validators and the beacon chain introduces slots and epochs to Cloiinkcoin.
 So that means new data!

 - Proposer – The validator that was algorithmically chosen to propose the new block.
 - Epoch – The epoch in which the block was proposed.